GuenterQuast/mPIXdaq/README.md

-This code has been tested on *Ubuntu*, *openSuse*, *Fedora*, on Windows 64bit with *Python3.7.9* and on *Raspberry Pi* for the 32- and 64-bit versions of *OS12*.
-Other Linux distribution should not pose any unsurmountable problems.
+This code has been tested on *Ubuntu*, *openSuse*, *Fedora*, on Windows 64bit with *Python3.7.9* and on *Raspberry Pi* for the 32- and 64-bit versions of *OS12* and *OS13*.
+Other Linux distributions should not pose any unsurmountable problems.
 On MS Windows, the libraries provided by the vendor only support *Python* vers.
 3.7.9; such a rather historic version can be set up using e.g. the *miniconda* framework.